timescale/docs/promscale/visualize-data/apm-experience.md

 This can be done by importing the Grafana dashboads published by the Promscale team.

 <highlight type="note">
 Before you import the APM dashboards in Grafana, you need to add below data sources
-    * [Prometheus data source][promscale-as-prometheus].
     * [Jaeger data source][promscale-as-jaeger].
     * [PostgreSQL data source][promscale-as-postgresql].
 </highlight>

 You can import APM dashboards in one of the following ways:

-1. Mounting dashboards as snapshot while installing Grafana.
-2. Importing APM dashboards from Grafana community dashboards published by Promscale org.
+1. Importing APM dashboards from Grafana community dashboards published by Promscale org.
-3. Importing as JSON files from Promscale Github repo.
+2. Importing as JSON files from Promscale Github repo.

-## Mounting dashboards as snapshots
+3. Mounting dashboards as snapshot while installing Grafana.

-You can mount the dashboards in Grafana on startup by using the configuration options offered by Grafana as shared in [Grafana docs](grafana-dashbaord-mounting) add all the dashboards from [Promscale Github repo](promscale-grafana-dashboards) to the directory thats mounted in Grafana configuration.

 ## Importaing APM dashboards from Grafana community